Friendship: Is It Give and Take or Just Take? The Unspoken Rules of Healthy Reciprocity

 Imagine a friendship between Maya and Taylor.
 Maya is a meticulous planner, always organizing outings, gatherings, and surprises for Taylor.
 On the other hand, Taylor is more spontaneous, bringing excitement and spontaneity to Maya's life.
 While Maya plans the details of a road trip, Taylor suggests an impromptu camping adventure.
 In this friendship, both contribute in their unique ways, creating a balanced and harmonious dynamic.

-Signs of Imbalance and How to Address Them
+Signs of Imbalance and How to Address Them In Friendships

 In some friendships, the scales of reciprocity may tip, leading to feelings of resentment, exhaustion, or neglect.
 Signs of imbalance include one friend always being the listener, planner, or supporter, while the other takes without giving in return.
 If you find yourself in such a situation, it's essential to communicate openly with your friend.